zero-to-mastery/resources/CSSResources.md

 - [Blob Generator](https://www.blobmaker.app/): A very trendy art to make your site look modern.

-- [Clippy](https://bennettfeely.com/clippy/): A tool for creating CSS clip paths of various shapes.

-- [Clip Path Maker](https://bennettfeely.com/clippy/): A clip-path generator that allows you to make complex shapes in CSS by clipping an element to a basic shape.

 - [CSS Glow Generator](https://cssbud.com/css-generator/css-glow-generator/): This tool will help you add a cool glowing effect (box-shadow) to the elements.

 - [Smooth Shadow Generator](https://shadows.brumm.af/): Subtle shadows are what make an element look modern and sleek.
 And, to create them this is the tool you need.